coderp233/Image-caption-generator/README.md

 Image Caption Generation utilises computer vision and natural language processing concepts to identify any image and provide a crisp and direct description of it in a natural language like English.

 In this Python project, we have implemented the caption generator using concepts of CNN and LSTM.
 Initially, the features of the image are extracted via Xception which is a CNN model trained on imagenet dataset.
-Later, the deatures are fed inito the LSTM model which is responsible for generating the image caption
+Later, the features are fed into the LSTM model which is responsible for generating the image caption

- Dataset to construct our ML model:
+We have used the following dataset to construct our ML model:
  .Flicker8k_Dataset
  .Flickr_8k_text
 The Flickr_8k_text folder contains file Flickr8k.token which is the main file of our dataset that contains image name and their respective captions separated by newline(“\n”).